matwilso/boxLCD/README.md

 To sample the model, we prompt it with the start 10 frames of the episode, and have it predict the rest autoregressively.

 This is an extremely simplistic approach and it has to generate the entire frame of pixels at once by sampling them independently.
-In some ways, it's surprising it works so well.

 See [examples](./examples) for scripts to recreate the gifs below:
 | | Training Results for datasets of 10k rollouts |   |